Stanley Donen: 1952–1955: Further success and break with MGM

 Deep in My Heart (1954), is Donen's biographical film concerning Sigmund Romberg, the Hungarian-born American operetta composer.
 Starring José Ferrer, the film included cameos by many MGM contract actors, including the only screen pairing of Gene Kelly and his brother Fred.
 Although it received mediocre reviews, Romberg's status helped make the film a hit.

 Donen's third and final directorial collaboration with Kelly was It's Always Fair Weather (1955), another musical.
 It was produced by Freed, written by Comden and Green and the score was by André Previn.
 It starred Kelly, Dan Dailey, Cyd Charisse, Michael Kidd, and Dolores Gray.
-Originally envisioned as a sequel to On the Town, Kelly, Dailey and Kidd play three ex-GIs who reunite 10 years after World War II and discover that none of their lives have turned out how they had expected.
+Envisioned as a sequel to On the Town, Kelly, Dailey and Kidd play three ex-GIs who reunite 10 years after World War II and discover that none of their lives have turned out how they had expected.
 Kelly approached Donen with the project and at first Donen was reluctant due to his own success.
 Their friendship deteriorated during production and Donen noted, "the atmosphere from day one was very tense and nobody was speaking to anybody."
 He called it a "one hundred percent nightmare" which was a "struggle from beginning to end".
 This time, MGM refused to allow the co-directors to shoot on location in New York.
 It's Always Fair Weather was moderately profitable, but not as successful as their previous two films.
 It was Donen's last film with Kelly or Freed.
 After its completion he fulfilled his MGM contract agreement by working with other studios.
 His last project for MGM was completing the final four days of shooting on Kismet in July 1955 for director Vincente Minnelli.